laravel/docs/pulse.md

 }
 ```

-Pulse will use the pre-aggregated buckets, combined with a live aggregation of the entries where the oldest bucket falls partially outside of the period.

-The specified aggregations must have been captured upfront when calling the `Pulse::record`.
+Pulse will primarily retrieve data from the pre-aggregated buckets, therefore the specified aggregates must have been captured up-front using the `Pulse::record` method.
+The oldest bucket will typically fall partially outside the period, so Pulse will aggregate the oldest entries to fill the gap and give an accurate value for the entire period, without needing to aggregate the entire period on each poll request.

 You may also retrieve a total value for a given type by using the `aggregateTotal` method: